cyph/supersphincs/README.md

-To work around extremely poor performance of BLAKE-512 in the emitted SPHINCS asm.js code, hashing is first performed in JavaScript using a remarkably efficient [pure JS implementation of SHA-512](https://github.com/emn178/js-sha512) which outperforms native SubtleCrypto SHA-512 in both Chrome and Firefox.
+To work around extremely poor performance of BLAKE-512 in the emitted SPHINCS asm.js code, hashing is first performed in JavaScript using a remarkably efficient [pure JS implementation of SHA-512](https://github.com/emn178/js-sha512) which seems to consistently outperform native SubtleCrypto SHA-512 across devices in both Chrome and Firefox.

 RSA signing is performed by the current platform's native implementation (SubtleCrypto API in the browser, or Crypto API in Node.js).
 In clients without a native implementation,